3D-Herschel: Constraining Dust Emission with Panchromatic Modeling of 3D-HST Galaxies: Changes in Inferred Parameters for Galaxies with Significant Herschel Detections

 Dust attenuation is inferred from UV-optical-NIR starlight, and in the absence of FIR measurements, {\fontfamily{qcr}\selectfont Prospector} estimates the re-radiated dust emission by assuming energy balance.
 Extending photometric constraints into the FIR with Herschel are therefore critical for improving obscured SFR and related $\tau$ estimates, thus reducing degeneracies.
 These degeneracies arise from uncertainties in dust attenuation, which propagate into stellar age and metallicity estimates, since all three parameters redden the UV/optical SED.
 Figure \ref{fig:ADM degen} illustrates the effect by showing offsets in the mass-weighted age, optical depth of diffuse dust, and stellar metallicity as a function of the offsets in the SFR (top row) and stellar mass (bottom row).

 We separate the sample into two sub-populations: objects with higher diffuse dust attenuation and star formation (red) and those with lower values (purple) in their updated estimates, reflecting the critical role of Herschel data in reducing uncertainties in obscured SFR and $\tau_{\mathrm{diffuse}}$.
-To evaluate the significance of the offsets beyond the 1$\sigma$ box, we include only objects whose updated uncertainties fall outside the range of their previous estimates.
+To evaluate the significance of the offsets beyond the 1$\sigma$ box of our red and blue sub-populations, we include only objects whose updated uncertainties fall outside the range of their previous estimates.
 The fraction of each sub-population located in a given quadrant is reported in the corresponding corner, while the percentage within the 1$\sigma$ box is indicated in the respective colored box.

-Relative to the mass-complete sample -- in which 24\micron\ serves as a robust proxy for FIR dust emission (with $>$60\% of objects contained within the 1$\sigma$ box; Figure \ref{fig:cornerplot}) -- a smaller fraction of the IR-bright sample falls within 1$\sigma$ ($\sim$40\% - 60\% for $\tau$, SFR, $M_{\star}$, and age).
+Relative to the mass-complete sample -- in which 24\micron\ serves as a robust proxy for FIR dust emission (with $>$60\% of objects contained within the 1$\sigma$ box; Figure \ref{fig:cornerplot}) -- the IR-bright sample shows modestly lower agreement: 73\% of stellar mass estimates and 66\% of SFR estimates remain consistent with the UV-MIR fits, compared to 78\% and 70\% for the overall population of 34,443 galaxies.
 The offsets shown in Figure \ref{fig:ADM degen} do not indicate substantial systematic biases in dust estimates based on MIR analogs: 90 objects are inferred to be significantly dustier and more star-forming, while 95 are less dusty and less star-forming, together comprising $\sim$8\% of the IR-bright sample.

 The 1$\sigma$ boxes in Figure \ref{fig:ADM degen} provide a visual summary of the typical uncertainties in the baseline catalog and help visualize how the offsets correlate, but they do not robustly quantify the significance of the differences on an object-by-object basis.
 Here, we compute the uncertainty-normalized residuals for each source,